Quantrail-Data/CH-Ops/docs/guide/merges-mutations.md

 # Merges, Mutations, and Replication

-ClickHouse® does a lot of work quietly in the background.
-This page shows three kinds of it: merges combining parts, mutations rewriting data, and replication keeping replicas in step.
+ClickHouse&reg; does a lot of work quietly in the background.
+This page shows three kinds of it: merges that combine parts, mutations that rewrite data, and replication that keeps replicas in step.

 All three are normally invisible.
 This page is where you look when something is slow, stuck, or not happening at all.

 ---